syl-ade/stats-preview-card-component-main/README.md

 ### What I learned

-I learned to add tint to the photographies.
+I learned how to add tint to the photographies.
 I became familiar with tables while working on this card.
 Also I had to use flex-direction: column-reverse for the first time.